eclipse-iceoryx/iceoryx/doc/error-handling.md

 * FATAL

 ### MODERATE
 A recoverable error.
-Leads to an error log entry (LogErr) and continues execution.
+Leads to an error log entry (*LogErr*) and continues execution.

 **Example:**
 1) Roudi receives an unexpected message and discards it.
 The remaining communication proceeds normally.
 2) A port requested by an application cannot be provided due to e.g. resource exhaustion.

 ### SEVERE
 RouDi may continue but applications may be compromised or the functionality reduced.
-Leads to an error log entry (LogErr) and assert, terminating execution in Debug Mode.
-The handler must return to be able to continue execution in Release Mode.
+Leads to an error log entry (*LogErr*) and assert, terminating execution in debug mode.
+The handler must return to be able to continue execution in release mode.

 **Example:**
 A message queue is overflowing and messages are lost.
 RouDi can continue but lost data may affect applications.

 ### FATAL
 RouDi cannot continue and will shut down.
-Leads to an error log entry (LogFatal), assert and calls std::terminate, terminating execution in Debug and Release Mode.
+Leads to an error log entry (*LogFatal*), assert and calls *std::terminate*, terminating execution in Debug and release mode.
 Before calling terminate, a callback is invoked (if configured), which can execute specific error handling code (e.g. call a 3rd party error handler).
 The handler is not required to return here (since this may not be always possible or reasonable).
 The reporting code should still try to proceed to a safe state if possible in order to improve testability in case of such errors.